Poland in antiquity: Princely burials

 The evolution of the power structure within the Germanic societies in Poland and elsewhere can be traced to some degree by examining the "princely" graves - burials of chiefs, and even hereditary princes, as the consolidation of power progressed.
 Those appear from the beginning of the Common Era and are located away from ordinary cemeteries, singly or in small groups.
 The bodies were inhumed in wooden coffins and covered with kurgans, or interred in wooden or stone chambers.
 Luxurious Roman-made gifts and fancy barbarian emulations (such as silver and gold clasps with springs, created with an unsurpassed attention to detail, dated 3rd century CE from Wrocław Zakrzów), but not weapons, were placed in the graves.
-The 1st and 2nd century burials of this type, occurring all the way from Jutland to Lesser Poland, are referred to as princely graves Lubieszewo type, after Lubieszewo, Gryfice County in western Pomerania, where six such burials were found.
+The 1st and 2nd century burials of this type, occurring all the way from Jutland to Lesser Poland, are referred to as prince graves of the Lubieszewo group, after Lubieszewo, Gryfice County in western Pomerania, where six such burials were found.
 Two types of 3rd- and 4th-century princely graves are distinguished: The Zakrzów type, named after the location of three very rich stone chamber burials found in Wrocław Zakrzów occur in southern Poland, while in the northern and central parts of the country the Rostołty (Białystok County) type kurgans are rather common.
 At some sites, believed to be dynastic necropolises, the princes were buried in generation long time increments.
 During the late Roman period the princely burials are fewer in number, but they get increasingly more elaborate.